Washington State Route 504: Route description

 SR 504 continues further into the mountains, crossing Bear Creek and traveling around Elk Rock to a viewpoint on its southeast side.
 From the Elk Rock area, the highway forms the northern boundary of the Mount St. Helens National Volcanic Monument and encounters more mountainous terrain that results in several hairpin turns between other scenic viewpoints.
 After crossing several branches of Maratta Creek, SR 504 reaches a partial cloverleaf interchange with an access road that serves the Coldwater Science and Learning Center, a visitor center that overlooks the mountain and open from autumn to spring.
 The highway heads west before completing a hairpin turn to travel south around the end of Coldwater Lake.
 Beyond milepost 45, SR 504 is closed during the winter months due to hazardous conditions for drivers and potential avalanches.
+It typically reopens in time for the May 18 anniversary of the 1980 eruption.

 The highway continues into the National Volcanic Monument and turns east before reaching the border between Cowlitz and Skamania counties.
 SR 504 follows South Coldwater Creek upstream through a narrow valley to its headwaters near Spirit Lake, passing several trailheads, and turns west to continue its ascent.
 The treeless landscape is home to winter herds of Rocky Mountain elk and deer.
 The highway turns east once again near the Loowit Viewpoint and reaches the Johnston Ridge Observatory, the volcano's main visitor center open from spring to autumn and situated at an elevation of 4,314 ft.
 SR 504 terminates downhill from the observatory at its parking lot, located 5.5 mi north of the Mount St. Helens crater.

-SR 504 is maintained by the Washington State Department of Transportation (WSDOT), which conducts an annual survey on state highways to measure traffic volume in terms of average annual daily traffic.
+SR 504 is maintained by the Washington State Department of Transportation (WSDOT), which conducts an annual survey on state highways to measure traffic volume in terms of annual average daily traffic.
 Average traffic volumes on the highway in 2016 ranged from a minimum of 500 vehicles near Coldwater Lake to a maximum of 14,000 vehicles at the I-5 interchange in Castle Rock.
 SR 504 is the main route for a majority of the 3 million annual visitors to the Mount St. Helens area.
 It is designated by the state government as the Spirit Lake Memorial Highway, a state scenic byway, and a National Forest Scenic Byway by the United States Forest Service.